 The next five days were spent battened down in the hold of the ship.
 The Sneland 1 was a collier and they spent the best part of a week living in and on a heap of coal which did nothing for their appearance.
 Food was provided by the crew from time to time and included plenty of bananas.
 Before being allowed to leave port the ship was subject to a thorough search but the airmen escaped detection.
 The ship’s course was set southwards and in a day they had sailed through the Straits of Gibraltar and could see “The Rock” and knew that at last they were safe.
 After dropping anchor in Gibraltar harbour they were taken ashore and driven to the airport.
 In their tattered clothes and with their manly growth of beards they approached the Wing Commander in charge of flying and explained their position to him and their desire to get back to England.
 He considered them to be the dirtiest evaders ever to have set foot on the Rock, but arranged uniforms and toilet articles, and seats on the aircraft leaving for England the following night.

 Possibly because of the injuries to his feet Bowlby was flown home first on 10/11 October.
-The next night 11/12 October found Allison, Dungey, Bridge and Duffee seated in the darkened fuselage of a Dakota over the Bay of Biscay flying northwards to England, landing at RAF Lyneham in west London the next morning.
+The next night 11/12 October found Allison, Dungey, Bridge and Duffee seated in the darkened fuselage of a Dakota over the Bay of Biscay flying northwards to England, landing at RAF Lyneham in Wiltshire the next morning.
 Baker was the last of the six to leave, on 23/24 November, possibly due to his having been ill.

 After a short spell of leave they were asked to tour RAF stations to talk to aircrews about escape and evasion and to assure them that if they had the misfortune to be shot down there were many courageous members of the Resistance within Occupied Europe waiting to help them.
-Subsequently the airmen returned to their old Squadrons and completed further operations, always remembering with gratitude those brave and wonderful people whose help had enabled them to return and continue the fight.
+Subsequently, the airmen returned to their old Squadrons and completed further operations, always remembering with gratitude those brave and wonderful people whose help had enabled them to return and continue the fight.

 Franco, Florentino and Dédée lived to see the end of the war and, after surviving two years in the concentration camps of Ravensbruck and Mauthausen, Dédée went to work helping lepers in the Congo.
 Frantxoa was never to return to see her children again.
 It is perhaps worthy of note that on capture by the Gestapo, the resistance were almost always dealt out a crueler fate that the pilots themselves.